mosesestrada/useraccounts/README.md

 <h2>Program walk-through:</h2>

 <p align="center">

-For this demonstration we already have our virtual machines and domain controller set up.
-From the left pane of Hyper-V Manager, select CORPSERVER.
-From the Virtual Machines pane, right-click CorpDC and then select Connect.
+From the left pane of Hyper-V Manager, select your host, mine is "CORPSERVER".
+From the Virtual Machines pane, right-click your domain controller, mine is "CorpDC" and then select Connect.

 <br/>